publiccodenet/about/CONTRIBUTING.md

 ## Becoming an advisor

 If you provide us with meaningful contributions we might ask you to become an advisor.
-Our advisors are a group of subject matter experts from different fields that help us to progress the mission of the Foundation For Public Code and have a special position within the Foudation.
+Our advisors are a group of subject matter experts from different fields that help us to progress the mission of the Foundation for Public Code and have a special position within the Foudation.

 ## Responsible disclosure and contact information